cloud-native-compositions/compositions/README.md

 ### Out of Scope

-[TODO: PROJECTNAME] will be used in a cloud native environment with other tools.
+Cloud Native Compositions will be used in a cloud native environment with other tools.
 The following specific functionality will therefore not be incorporated:

 * [TODO: Excluded function 1]
 * [TODO: Excluded function 2]

-[TODO: PROJECTNAME] implements [TODO: List of major features, existing or planned], through [TODO: Implementation requirements/language/architecture/etc.].
+Cloud Native Compositions implements [TODO: List of major features, existing or planned], through [TODO: Implementation requirements/language/architecture/etc.].
 It will not cover [TODO: short list of excluded items]